-Coldwell’s pre-licensing course for Indiana is offered through Real Estate Express.
+Coldwell’s pre-licensing course for Indiana is offered through Colibri Real Estate.
 This is the online partner who provides students with their education.
-Real Estate Express is a well-regarded online licensing program that we usually recommend across the country as it is reliable and affordable.
-However, the Real Estate Express partnership does not speak to Coldwell’s pre-licensing materials because it is not directly through the school or offering something uniquely school-specific.
+Colibri Real Estate is a well-regarded online licensing program that we usually recommend across the country as it is reliable and affordable.
+However, the Colibri Real Estate partnership does not speak to Coldwell’s pre-licensing materials because it is not directly through the school or offering something uniquely school-specific.

 Wisconsin Broker Process Breakdown

 Students must complete 72 hours of licensing coursework in order to become licensed in the state.
 From the point of purchase, students have six months to complete their course.
 In order to begin, students must be 18-years or older and have a high school diploma or a GED.
 From there, students are eligible to complete all 72 hours of pre-licensing coursework successfully before passing the Wisconsin licensing exam.

 Coldwell’s pre-licensing course for Wisconsin is offered through The CE Shop.
 This is another online partner we often recommend for students to use when searching for an affordable, solid option.
 Unfortunately, because Coldwell Banker outsources their licensing course through The CE Shop, we do not have the best understanding of what the school itself offers and can only base our assessment off of The CE Shop.